Pet Sitter Instructions for Pet Care

 • Include Directions on Any Commands or Training Your Pet Has.
 Written explanation of commands is important, especially if there is an emergency and your pet needs to “come” back to the pet sitter.
 Showing physical hand signs in person is also helpful.
 If your pet sitters follow some of your routine commands your pet may also feel more at home hearing familiar commands during your absence.

 • Provide Guidelines on Feeding & Amounts.
-You may also include hazardous foods, feeding times and typical routines.
+You may also include hazardous foods, feeding times, feeding measurements and typical routines.
 It also doesn’t hurt to bring your dog bowls.
+Someone who has or has had a dog in the past usually knows about hazardous foods, but it does not hurt to offer a reminder.
+Providing a measuring cup for the food is helpful as it is easy to eyeball a food measurement and have it be inaccurate.

 Dog Sitter Instructions